charmparticle/mpdstreamplay/README.md

-Introducing a way to play your mpd music from just about anywhere.
+**Introducing a way to play your mpd music from just about anywhere.**

 ![mobile firefox screenshot](screenshot.png "mobile screenshot on firefox")

-Features:
+*Features:*

   * Stream music from mpd http output to any device which supports html5
   * Display album art
   * Display song info
   * Works locally, on a LAN, or over an ssh connection
   * Able to toggle full-screen display.
 Simply touch the album art to toggle full-screen status.

-Getting started:
+**What to do if it is still displaying stale album art and song info:**

+You almost certainly need to clear the cache.
+Unfortunately the only way to do that is from your browser.
+Typically this will be in advanced preferences, under privacy, and will be called "clear browsing data" or something similar.
+Make sure to only select cached content; you don't want to accidentally delete your browsing history.

+There are various addons for both firefox and chrome that can make clearing your cache a one-click affair, but for mobile devices, you're stuck with clearing it manually.

+**Getting started:**

   * make sure http output is enabled in your mpd conf.
 The system default for most debian-based distros is for mpd to run as the system user, so if you haven't configured mpd, it's probably in /etc/mpd.conf.
 Add the following: